psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 * `iss` - the issuer URL of the authorization server that created the response
 * `aud` - the client_id of the client the response is intended for
 * `exp` - expiration of the JWT

 The JWT furthermore contains the authorization endpoint response parameters as defined for the particular response types.
-This pattern is applicable to all response type including those defined in [OIDM].
-This draft illustrates the pattern with the response types "code" and "token".
+This pattern is applicable to all response types including those defined in [OIDM].
+The following subsections illustrate the pattern with the response types "code" and "token".

 Note: Additional authorization endpoint response parameters defined by extensions, e.g. `session_state` as defined in [OISM], will also be added to the JWT.